Alluxio/alluxio/docs/en/compute/Presto-Iceberg.md

 Change the Hive Metastore connection URI to match your setup.

+## Examples: Use Presto to Query Iceberg Tables on Alluxio

-## Create a schema and an Iceberg table
+### Create a schema and an Iceberg table

 For demonstration purposes, we will create an example schema and an Iceberg table.